 Under the Real Estate Bill, the local authority or any authority/body established by the Government which shall have the powers to approve, sanction regulate and oversee the functioning of the Promoters and Builders within its local jurisdiction shall be referred to as the Competent Authority.

-The Builder/Developer referred to as Promoter in the Bill shall now be required to register the project (each phase of a project shall be considered as a single entity) which it intends to develop on an immovable property in a prescribed format and only upon receiving the approval and certificate of registration can the Promoter advertise and invite public to make bookings in the Project.
-The said certificate of registration granted by the Regulatory Authority shall be valid for the period of completion of project as declared by the Promoter and shall be given an extension of upto one year and not exceeding two years.
-In case if the project remains to be completed after such extensions expire, then in that case the remaining development work shall be carried out by the Competent Authority, body of Allottees or in any manner so decided.
+The Builder/Developer referred to as Promoter in the Bill shall now be required to register the project (each phase of a project shall be considered as a single entity), which it intends to develop on an immovable property, in a prescribed format and only upon receiving the approval and certificate of registration can the Promoter advertise and invite the public to make bookings in the Project.
+The said certificate of registration granted by the Regulatory Authority shall be valid for the period of completion of the project as declared by the Promoter and shall be given an extension of upto one year and not exceeding two years.
+In case the project remains to be completed after such extensions expire, then in that case, the remaining development work shall be carried out by the Competent Authority, body of Allottees or in any manner so decided.

 However, such registration shall not be required in cases where the area of development is less than 4000 sqmtrs or is in an area notified by the Central or the State Government.
-It shall also not be applicable to Promoter who had sought all necessary approvals and permissions a year prior to the commencement of the Act.
-Any repair/ renovation which does not require remarketing of the project has also been kept out of the ambit of such registrations.
+It shall also not be applicable to a Promoter who had sought all necessary approvals and permissions a year prior to the commencement of the Act.
+Any repair/ renovation, which does not require remarketing of the project, has also been kept out of the ambit of such registrations.

 OBLIGATIONS OF THE PROMOTER/BUILDER